 The Company's ability to create economic value depends largely on its ability to sustain revenue growth as well as to generate earnings and cash flows from operations growth by controlling the level of its operating expenditures while maintaining a safe highway and a high standard of customer service.
 Revenue growth depends mostly on the future demand for this alternate transportation route in the GTA and the levels of toll rates.
 The Company has continued to expand Highway 407 ETR to meet increasing demand and maintain a congestion-free experience for customers.
-Factors that could affect future demand include residential and commercial construction along the Highway 407 ETR corridor, the relative congestion of traditional alternative routes, such as Highway 401 and the QEW, the addition of lanes on Highway 407 ETR and additional traffic resulting from the opening of Highway 407 (as defined below on page 12), which begins at the eastern terminus of Highway 407 ETR and runs from Pickering to Oshawa.
-Future demand could also be affected by economic conditions such as shocks to the macroeconomic environment (changes in fuel prices, inflation, employment and general spending) including the measures taken in respect of the COVID-19 pandemic.
+Factors that could affect future demand include residential and commercial construction along the Highway 407 ETR corridor, the relative congestion of traditional alternative routes, such as Highway 401 and the QEW, the addition of lanes on Highway 407 ETR and additional traffic resulting from the opening of Highway 407 (as defined below on page 13), which begins at the eastern terminus of Highway 407 ETR and runs from Pickering to Oshawa.
+Future demand could also be affected by economic conditions such as shocks to the macroeconomic environment (changes in fuel prices, inflation, employment and general spending), including the measures taken in respect of the COVID-19 pandemic.

 The Company's ability to remain profitable and improve cash flow from operating activities also depends largely upon other factors, such as its ability to widen Highway 407 ETR and the availability of funds on commercially reasonable terms to finance such expansions as well as its ability to finance operating and capital expenditures, interest to bondholders and income tax payments.
-Management is confident of the Company's current ability to access sufficient financial resources to finance such future amounts on commercially reasonable terms.
+Management is confident as to the Company's current ability to access sufficient financial resources to finance such future amounts on commercially reasonable terms.

-Global Pandemic - Coronavirus (COVID-19) Update
+Global Pandemic - COVID-19 Update

 In early 2020, COVID-19 was confirmed in multiple countries throughout the world and on March 11, 2020, the World Health Organization declared a pandemic.
-The Province of Ontario (the "Province") declared a state of emergency on March 17, 2020 and mandated the closure of schools, public facilities and non-essential businesses, which has extended through the second quarter of 2020.
-In late April, 2020, the Province released a staged framework for the safe reopening of local businesses, services and public spaces.
-The first phase of reopening in the GTA was initiated in late May 2020 for select workplaces and businesses.
-The second phase, initiated in mid-June 2020, saw the opening of more public facilities and non-essential businesses.
+The Province of Ontario (the "Province") declared a state of emergency on March 17, 2020 and mandated the closure of schools, public facilities and non-essential businesses.
+In late April 2020, the Province released a staged framework for the safe reopening of local businesses, services and public spaces.
+The first stage of reopening in the GTA was initiated in late May 2020 for select workplaces and businesses.
+The second stage, initiated in mid-June 2020, saw the opening of more public facilities and non-essential businesses.
+The third stage, implemented by region and completed by August 1, 2020, allowed all businesses, schools and public spaces to gradually re-open while complying with public health and workplace safety restrictions.
 Since the onset of the COVID-19 pandemic, Highway 407 ETR has experienced significant declines in traffic volume as compared to the same period in 2019.
 The traffic reduction continues to have a significant negative impact on the Company's revenues and results of operations.

-While the pandemic and resulting economic contraction is expected to continue to have an impact on demand for highway travel in the GTA, Highway 407 has observed modest but steady improvements in traffic volumes, as the Province eases restrictions and businesses in the GTA are reopened.
+While the pandemic and resulting economic contraction is expected to continue to have an impact on demand for highway travel in the GTA, Highway 407 ETR has observed steady improvement in traffic volumes during the third quarter of 2020, as the Province eased restrictions and businesses in the GTA reopened.